Seed Library

 five bean sprouts in various stages of sprouting in soil

 Borrow seeds to grow your own healthy food and contribute to a sustainable community—it’s 1-2-3 easy with your Burlington Public Library card.
-Limited availability.
-Seed Library is located year-round at Central Branch, 1st floor.
 Here's how our seed library works:

-1. Browse & Borrow... select what plants you’d like to grow—you can select up to three "try-it" sample-size seed packets per family.
+1. Browse & Borrow...
+Select what plants you’d like to grow—you can select up to three "try-it" sample-size seed packets per family.
 Please see a staff member to check out your seeds.

-2. Sow & Grow... plant, tend, and enjoy your crop
+2. Sow & Grow...
+Plant, tend, and enjoy your crop

-3. Reap & Return... if you are able, harvest new seeds and return them to the library, packaged (we explain how!) to be borrowed by local gardeners next growing season.
+3. Reap & Return...
+If you are able, harvest new seeds and return them to the library, packaged (we explain how!) to be borrowed by local gardeners next growing season.

 Seeds For Every Gardener